 Make sure the name all smooshed together without spaces doesn’t look overly weird or spell something inappropriate or just something you don’t want people to associate with your brand.

 Make it easy for people.
 The shorter, the better.
 My best advice on the name?
 Just pick one!
 Don’t overthink it and stall your progress because you can’t decide.
 In the end, the name you choose will have minimal consequence.
-It’s your voice and content that matters most.
+It’s your content that matters most.

-Step 3: Reserve your website name
+Step 3: Reserve your website name and social media

 Once you’ve chosen a name, reserve that name online.
 Buy the domain name, set up an Instagram account, Facebook business page and Pinterest account.
 They will just be shells, but you can always fill them in later.